 - III.
-Nonprofits that have been sponsored by other nonprofits, charities, religious organizations, local government, public agencies or for-profit corporations may qualify as CHDOs, but certain additional requirements and board limitations can apply. - A. The CHDO is not controlled, nor receives directions from individuals or entities seeking profit from the organization.
+Nonprofits that have been sponsored by other nonprofits, charities, religious organizations, local government, public agencies or for-profit corporations may qualify as CHDOs, but certain additional requirements and board limitations can apply. - A. The CHDO is not controlled by, nor receives directions from individuals or entities seeking profit from the organization.

 DHCD Use Only

-By-Laws (Page Number) Adequate Deficient
+By-Laws (Page Number) AND/OR Adequate Deficient

-AND/OR

 Memorandum of Understanding (Page Number)